Health and Wellbeing

 Our approach to wellbeing is designed to equip St John’s pupils with the knowledge, insights and confidence to cope with the challenges and changes of their teenage years and allow them to reflect on these topics in the supportive environment of the School community.
 We integrate themes related to wellbeing into broader aspects of school life so that staff are actively thinking about and discussing topics which are relevant and important to pupils as they progress thorough the School.
 From the Lower Third exploring themes of friendship, peer pressure and personal responsibility, to working with Upper Fifth pupils on developing a resilient mindset and explaining the importance of physical health through a good diet, exercise and sleep for the Sixth Form, we aim to address the issues which matter to our pupils.
 We introduce mindfulness from Lower Third and encourage pupils to be reflective so that they can identify patterns of behaviour and understand their emotions in a thoughtful and self-aware manner.

 Food and Nutrition

 We place high priority on providing varied, healthy and interesting menus for pupils and staff.
 Our catering is managed in-house which gives us control over the quality and range of products.
 The menu cycle offers a wide range of choice, all dietary requirements are catered for, and the menus take into account requests that come from the Pupils' Food Committee.
 The committee is well represented across year groups and meets once a term to make suggestions that enable the catering team to keep up to date with the changing palate of pupils.
-Graham Beauchamp is the Head Chef and is classically trained in British and French cuisine having previously worked in West End restaurants.

 The Dining Hall opening times are: